It’s time to try some proper English cider!

 Company: Rich’s Cider

-Place of Origin: Highbridge, Somerset, England.
+Place of Origin: Highbridge, Somerset, UK

 Apples: single variety – Dunkerton

-Package type: 500ml translucent bottle with crowncork
+Package type: 500ml clear bottle with crown cork

-Recommended type of glass: pint glass
+Recommended type of glass: pint glass, white wine glass or snifter

 Note: Matured in oak vat